Atomistic Machine Learning with Irreducible Cartesian Natural Tensors

 \section{Abstract}

-Atomistic machine learning (ML) is a transformative tool for accurate and efficient investigation of material behavior at the atomic scale.
-While such models have been constructed within Cartesian space to harness geometric information and preserve intuitive physical representations, they face inherent challenges -- primarily due to the lack of a systematic symmetry-preserving framework for representing arbitrary physical tensors.
-We address these challenges by proposing Cartesian Natural Tensor Networks (\model) as a general framework for atomistic ML.
-We first develop the theory of irreducible representations using Cartesian natural tensors (their creation, operation, as well as the decomposition and reconstruction of physical tensors such as the elastic constant tensor).
-Leveraging this machinery, we design an equivariant Cartesian model and demonstrate its exceptional performance across diverse atomistic ML tasks. \model enables the development of highly accurate and reliable interatomic potentials for both materials and molecular systems.
-Furthermore, structure--property relationships can be readily constructed for tensorial quantities ranging from simple properties like the dipole moment to arbitrary high-rank tensors with complex symmetries such as the elastic constant tensor---capabilities that were previously inaccessible.
-This work removes theoretical barriers and unleashes the power of Cartesian approaches for advanced atomistic ML in the understanding and design of new materials.
+Atomistic machine learning is a powerful tool for accurate and efficient investigation of material behavior at the atomic scale.
+While attempts have been made to construct models directly within Cartesian space, they face challenges in providing a systematic framework based on irreducible representations---a core feature of widely used spherical models.
+Here we propose Cartesian Natural Tensor Networks to overcome these limitations and thus offer a general, symmetry-preserving framework for atomistic machine learning.
+We present a theory of irreducible representations using Cartesian natural tensors, comprising their construction, their products, and a systematic scheme to decompose and reconstruct high-rank physical tensors.
+Leveraging this machinery, we develop equivariant machine learning interatomic potentials for materials and molecular systems with performance on par with leading spherical models.
+It further captures accurate structure--property relationships for tensorial quantities ranging from low-rank dipole moments to high-rank tensors with complex symmetries, such as the elastic constant tensor.